kossiitkgp/docs/events/git-and-github.md

 1. **Terminal Commands**

    It might be a good idea to introduce basic Linux Commands, as they will be used throughout the workshop.
 You don't have to cover this topic in detail.
-Just important commands like - `ls`, `cat`, `echo` , `cd`, `mkdir`, `pwd` , `rm' would suffice.
+Just important commands like - `ls`, `cat`, `echo` , `cd`, `mkdir`, `pwd` , `rm` would suffice.
 Windows users can be asked to try these commands on Git Bash.

 2. **Why do we need something like Git**